 Many people use it at home to enhance their fitness and build a muscular physique.

 But do resistance bands build muscle and strength?
-If yes, what exercises can you do?
-Let’s find the answers based on studies, research, and real-life experiences.
+Let’s find the answers based on studies and real-life experiences.

 Yes, resistance bands can be as effective as weight training (machines, barbells, and dumbbells) for increasing strength.